hrvthzslt/desktop/README.md

 # Desktop environment

-My desktop environment for linux, based on suckless tools.
+My desktop environment for linux, based on mostly suckless tools.
 Currently setup is for Debian based distros only.

 ## Setup